Top Asian News 4:17 a.m. GMT

 Japan’s minister visits Ukraine to stress mutual concern over North Korean troops

 KYIV, Ukraine (AP) — Japan’s foreign minister arrived in Kyiv on Saturday to discuss North Korea’s deepening military alliance with Russia, including the deployment of thousands of troops to support Moscow’s war in Ukraine.
-Foreign Minister Takeshi Iwaya will meet his Ukrainian counterpart, Andrii Sybiha, to reaffirm Japan’s “strong support” for Ukraine against Russia’s invasion and to discuss further sanctions against Moscow, Japan’s Foreign Ministry said.
+Takeshi Iwaya will meet his Ukrainian counterpart, Andrii Sybiha, to reaffirm Japan’s “strong support” for Ukraine against Russia’s invasion and to discuss further sanctions against Moscow, Japan’s Foreign Ministry said.
 High on the agenda was Tokyo’s “grave concern” over growing military cooperation between North Korea and Russia, the ministry said.
 According to U.S., South Korean and Ukrainian intelligence assessments, up to 12,000 North Korean troops have been sent to Russia as part of a major defense treaty between the countries.

 An Indian family froze to death crossing the Canada-US border, a perilous trip becoming more common